- Music Ensembles

-Anna Fidler is an artist and instructor in Corvallis, Oregon.
+Anna Fidler (JumpstART director) is an artist and instructor in Corvallis, Oregon.
 Fidler moved from Traverse City, Michigan where she attended Interlochen Arts Academy and Western Michigan University (B.F.A.
 Painting) to the Pacific Northwest where she received her M.F.A. in Studio Art from Portland State University.

 Fidler’s large-scale works on paper are composed of glittery mica-enriched acrylic washes and colored pencils.
 Her work depicts invented landscapes, mythical happenings, and unseen energy in the universe involving such diverse subject matter as Victorian feminists, vampires and rock stars.
 Her work has been exhibited worldwide in New York, Los Angeles, Tokyo and Washington D.C and has been shown in The Portland Art Museum’s APEX series, The Boise Art Museum, The Everhart Museum of Natural History, Science, and Art, The University of Southern California, and The Japan Society in New York.
 Her exhibitions have been reviewed in Art in America, The Washington Post and The San Francisco Chronicle.

 Fidler has received numerous grants and awards, including an Oregon Arts Commission Individual Artist Fellowship, a Regional Arts and Culture Council Project Grant, and Residencies at Painting’s Edge in Idyllwild, California.
 Fidler is represented by Charles A. Hartman Fine Art in Portland, Oregon and Johansson Projects in Oakland, California.